 Being a teenager is confusing.
-Losing a mother when you are a teenager is terrible.
+Losing a mother as a teenager is terrible.
 A mother is needed to guide us through our teenage years; losing her is double tragedy.

 I have been there.
 I lost my mother when I was 16 years old.
 In this article, I want to share a bit of my experience losing a mother as a teenager and a few tips for you if you lost your mother as a teenager too.